majklgolees/react-formik/README.md

 ## Explicit form
 Simple form, most explicit, using `useFormik` hook.
-There is no validation, just submitting and reseting functionality.
+There is no validation, just submitting and resetting functionality.

 **Notes:**
-- There is custom implementation of submitting and reseting form.
+- There is custom implementation of submitting and resetting form.
 Implementation needs to call default `handleSubmit` and `handleReset` so Formik can react on submission and reset.
 - By default, when submitting form every form field is marked as Touched.
 - Focusing field and losing focus won't make field Touched, unless you assign onBlur handler.